l8nite/spartan-missile-strike/service/README.md

   - node start
   - browse to http://localhost:8080 to see API documentation
   - browse to (i.e.) https://localhost:8443/cities to use the API

+To run the tests:
+ - make test -or- mocha